mahoekst/RaspberryTeamsPresenceLight/README.md

 clone repo and instal the following packages:

 pip3 install msal

 pip3 install luma.core

 pip3 install luma.oled

-raspi-config to enable SPI
+Make sure you enable the SPI port for the OLED HAT raspi-config to enable SPI